boucadair/charter/README.md

   order to exercise the protocol mechanisms and to provision for better integration of future FEC schemes.

-* Local measurement: To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate, acceptable overhead) and to trigger state transitions, measurements are performed on a LOOPS segment.
+* Local measurement: To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate) and to trigger state transitions, measurements are performed on a LOOPS segment.
 The frequency for conducting such measurements will be further detailed as part of the protocol specification.

 * Interaction with end-to-end congestion control:  Based on